 Compatible and Recommended Lenses

-The Mercury Stereo 12 is compatible with hundreds of lenses from large format and medium format cameras.
+The Mercury Stereo system is compatible with hundreds of lenses from large format and medium format cameras.
 However, we are curating a much smaller list of recommended lenses that have been tested with the camera, work well, and produce outstanding results.
 Here are our most recommended lenses:

 Lens Manufacturer Lensboard Filter Size